hongsamL/treetracer/README.md

 # TreeTracer

-TreeTracer is tool that visualizes tree topology traces projected to an MDS space.
+TreeTracer is tool to visualize phylogenetic tree space.

 ## Recommended installation and usage (Linux/macOS)